sciris/sciris/README.md

-# Sciris Framework for Scientific Web Application Development
+# Welcome to Sciris

+## What is Sciris?

-The Sciris framework is intended to be a flexible open source framework for building web applications based on Vue.js and Python.
+Glad you asked!
+Sciris is a flexible open source framework for building scientific web applications using Python and JavaScript.

 ## Is Sciris ready yet?